econya/itinic/README.md

 Intentional Communities easier (in the short run).

 Note that I am freakily busy and itinic is really just a hack.
+It was created in my 'free' time (dont tell my wife or my friends) and I cannot guarantee any maintenance effort.

 ## Installation